47MM MLE1937 ATG |

 David Lehmann

-Documents from the British Archives provided by
+Documents from the British Archives provided by David Boyd

 The book Tank Fighter Team by Robert M Gerard

-German documents from the National Archivesves
+German documents from the National Archives